parthJuneja0/Fun-Chat/README.md

 3. Make your changes and commit them: `git commit -m 'Add new feature'`.
 4. Push to the branch: `git push origin feature/new-feature`.
 5. Submit a pull request.

+## Future Scope

+Fun-Chat currently serves as a basic example of group-based real-time communication, but potential enhancements could include features like:

+- **One-on-One Messaging:** Implementing private chat functionality.
+- **User Authentication:** Adding login features to create a personalized experience.
+- **Enhanced UI/UX:** Building a more interactive and visually appealing interface.